makkus/inaugurate/README.rst

 Change default behaviour
 ^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to change the *inaugurate* defaults for one or some of the available `environment variables`_, add code like this:
+If you want to change the *inaugurate* defaults for one or some of the available `environment variables`_, add code like this to the *inaugurate* file:

 .. code-block::